grahamgilbert/Crypt-Server/docs/Installation_on_Ubuntu_1404.md

 Installation on Ubuntu 14.04 LTS
 =====================
-This document assumes Ubuntu 14.04 LTS.
+This document assumes a bare install of Ubuntu 14.04 LTS server.

 All commands should be run as root, unless specified